 There’s no sense in pretending—yes, it does get cold here.
 But Minnesotans don’t stay inside when temps get chilly; they attend the St. Paul Winter Carnival, enjoy an extensive network of well-groomed cross-country ski trails, and even go ice fishing on the area’s many lakes.
 Or stay indoors and embrace the Danish concept of “hygge” (coziness) by curling up with a good book from the Hennepin County Libraries, one of the nation’s 25 largest library systems.

-Summers in Minnesota can't be beat, whether you head "up north" to fish, hike, and relax or stay in the city and enjoy outdoor concerts, plays, and recreation.
+Summers in Minnesota can't be beat, whether you head "up north" to fish, hike, or relax or stay in the city and enjoy outdoor concerts, plays, and recreation.

 When you need to get out of the city, greater Minnesota offers everything from a photo op at the source of the Mississippi River (in Itasca State Park) to a view across Lake Superior from Duluth’s Canal Park.